If you are wondering Which Plants Like Eggshells, then we have a complete list for you! It promotes good growth by providing extra calcium.

 Botanical Name: Piper nigrum

 Eggshells give the pepper plant a slow but steady calcium supply for prolific growth.
-It also helps to combats diseases and pests.
+In addition, it also helps to combats diseases and pests.

 Botanical Name: Solanum melongena

 A layer of crushed eggshells in the container or garden acts as a slow source of calcium.
-It also prevents rotting.
+Additionally, it also prevents rotting.